TijanaGrbo/xkcd_assignment/README.md

 ## Conclusion

-I had tons of fun making this app 🎉
+Had tons of fun making this app 🎉